A Dictionary of English Etymology

 A Dictionary of English Etymology is an etymological dictionary of the English language written by Hensleigh Wedgwood and published by Trübner and Company in three volumes from 1859 to 1865 (vol. 1 1859, vol. 2 1862, vol. 3 1865), with a second edition published in 1871.

 It was reviewed anonymously and by Herbert Coleridge.

 The second volume was reviewed anonymously, by William Dwight Whitney, and by Eduard Müller and Henry Sweet.

+Anatoly Liberman described Wedgewood as "the greatest authority on English etymology before Skeat"; Wedgewood's dictionary, however, has been superseded by the developments of historical linguistics in the second half 19th century.